Are you ready to dive into the affiliate marketing space but would first like to check the best affiliate websites?

 You came to the right place?

 Here we have plenty of excellent examples that will show you that your page doesn’t have to be complicated.

-However, we also have a few more advanced affiliate sites if you want to take things to the next level.
+However, we also have a few more advanced affiliate sites to take things to the next level.

 While some websites offer classic reviews and listicle articles, others have plenty of additional elements, informational content, questionnaires, etc.

 Best Affiliate Websites For Inspiration

 Okay, we’ll start with our website because part of Colorlib’s revenue comes from affiliate marketing.

 It’s a minimalist two-column blog with a top bar, a sticky header and a search bar.
 We also use a back-to-top button to improve UX and a three-column footer with additional links.